CAARMA: Class Augmentation with Adversarial Mixup Regularization: Ethics Statement

 \subsubsection{Small Scale}

 Our initial evaluations focused on models trained on VoxCeleb1 to facilitate thorough experimentation with different model configurations.

-Using the MFA Conformer as the Encoder, we conduct several experiments (Table \ref{tab:res_vox1_main}) reporting the Equal Error Rate (EER).
+Using the MFA Conformer as the Encoder, we conduct several experiments (Table \ref{tab:res_vox1_main}) reporting the EER.
 The addition of synthetic loss alone (Model $ID_{2}$) yield slight improvements over the baseline (Model $ID_{1}$).
-More substantial gains were achieved through adversarial training (Model $ID_{3}$), with further improvements observed when incorporating the semantic discriminator (Model $ID_{4}$).
-The best performance was achieved by Model $ID_{6}$, which combined all three components: synthetic loss, semantic discriminator, and adversarial training.
+More substantial gains were achieved through adversarial training (Model $ID_{3}$), with further improvements observed when incorporating the mixup discriminator (Model $ID_{4}$).
+The best performance was achieved by Model $ID_{6}$, which combined all three components: synthetic loss, mixup discriminator, and adversarial training.

 To further validate the generalizability of our approach, we implement it with an alternative speaker encoder.
-As shown in Table \ref{tab:diff_enc_sv}, the combination of adversarial training and semantic discriminator improved performance by 6.56\% compared to the baseline.
+As shown in Table \ref{tab:diff_enc_sv}, the combination of adversarial training and mixup discriminator improved performance by 6.56\% compared to the baseline.
 Adding synthetic loss further enhanced the improvement to 8.29\%.

 We conduct an ablation study to identify the most informative hidden layers for speaker representation.
-Table \ref{tab:hidden_res} presents the EER and minimum Detection Cost Function (minDCF) across various layer configurations.
+Table \ref{tab:hidden_res} presents the EER and minDCF across various layer configurations.
 Our analysis revealed that layers 7, 9, 11, and 12 provide the most effective speaker characteristics representation, suggesting that later layers capture more valuable speaker-specific information.